RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Import-the-Module.md

 notepad $profile
 ```

-Once you have edited and saved the profile in notepad, you can either restart Powershell to have the profile take effect or execute the following command.
+Once you have edited and saved the profile in notepad, you can either restart PowerShell to have the profile take effect or execute the following command.

 ```powershell
 . $profile